Trump campaign spending unprecedented sums on legal fees as lawsuits pile up

 (Drew Angerer/Getty Images)

-President Donald Trump’s 2020 campaign is spending unprecedented amounts of donor dollars on lawsuits and case-and-desist orders as it wages an expensive reelection battle.
+President Donald Trump’s 2020 campaign is spending unprecedented amounts of donor dollars on lawsuits and cease-and-desist orders as it wages an expensive reelection battle.

 The Trump campaign has spent more than $16 million on legal and compliance services between the 2018 and 2020 election cycles, according to OpenSecrets’ analysis of campaign expenditures.
 That sum accounts for roughly 10 percent of the campaign’s total spending through the end of March.